 Note: the ISO distro has been removed due time required for maintence.
 Contact me directly if you need the last copy of it.

-Broadcast Automation Studio & Encoder Casting Tool (BASE Casting Tool) is a package to automate and broadcast on the Internet.
+Internet Radio Automation and Encoding Toolkit is a package to automate and broadcast on the Internet.
 It manages playlists, video, audio and encodes.
 It is new and will change frequently.
 It has been tested mainly on Linux Mint with MATE (18.3) but may work with related systems with appropriate adjustments to the window manager theme (see documentation).

 - The studio software should work with any late model computer but OBS may not be compatible with systems with older graphics cards.
 If you have an older system, testing it first with the live DVD or flash drive would be advisable.